 This award is not only a great accomplishment for Clare, but it’s an inspiration to the women she mentors.
 As a Founders4School volunteer, Clare showcases the insurance sector to the next generation.
 Showcasing her achievements to inspire our next round of insurance professionals.

-TEn: The Insurance industry, although striving for change, is still incredibly male dominated, particularly in senior positions.
-How do you feel about this, and do you think the culture is changing or shifting?
+The Insurance industry is still incredibly male dominated, particularly in senior positions.
+How do you feel about this and do you think the culture is changing?

 I’m in a very privileged position, where I have the freedom, support and opportunity to work according to my own values and strengths without trying to conform to stereotypes and traditional expectations in the insurance field.
 It has allowed me and Talbot Jones Ltd to really thrive and grow.
 I hope that this sends out a strong message to other insurance professionals, that supporting all kinds of diversity in the industry and its leadership will allow opportunities for untold advantages, innovations and improvements.